By Heather Holm, from the GoFundMe campaign launched for Pamela on September 3, 2019

 To the krill….”

-Meanwhile, I’ve been taking much pleasure in working on Pam’s website.
+Meanwhile, I’ve been taking much pleasure in working on this website.
 It’s a great antidote to dismantling her apartment, which felt rather brutal under the circumstances.
 I’m so glad to be able to assemble her creative output – the tangible remains of her presence in the world – in a way that can be shared.

 As for me, I’m back working from home, practicing for the annual Christmas choral concert, going to the weekly farmers’ markets and occasional social events, starting a new fitness class (Nia), living my life with Steve.
 Pamela is never far from our minds and hearts.
 My guitar playing is improving as I learn her songs, and together we’re exploring her singing bowls which we will be taking back out into the world in our own way.